Ti-6Al-4V: Chemistry

-Physical and Mechanical Properties
+Physical and mechanical properties

 Ti-6Al-4V titanium alloy commonly exists in alpha, with hcp crystal structure, (SG : P63/mmc) and beta, with bcc crystal structure, (SG : Im-3m) phases.
 While mechanical properties are a function of the heat treatment condition of the alloy and can vary based upon properties, typical property ranges for well-processed Ti-6Al-4V are shown below.
 Aluminum stabilizes the alpha phase, while vanadium stabilizes the beta phase.

-Ti-6Al-4V has a very low thermal conductivity at room temperature, 6.7 - 7.5 W/m·K, which contributes to its relatively poor machinability.
+Ti-6Al-4V has a very low thermal conductivity at room temperature of 6.7 to 7.5 W/m·K, which contributes to its relatively poor machinability.

-The alloy is considered as having little or no sensitivity to cold dwell fatigue.
+The alloy is vulnerable to cold dwell fatigue.

-Heat Treatment of Ti-6Al-4V
+Heat treatment of Ti-6Al-4V

 Ti-6Al-4V is heat treated to vary the amounts of and microstructure of $\alpha$ and $\beta$ phases in the alloy.
 The microstructure will vary significantly depending on the exact heat treatment and method of processing.
 Three common heat treatment processes are mill annealing, duplex annealing, and solution treating and aging.